 Let’s check out the various available options to WRAP text in excel.

 Automatic wrap text within a cell in the spreadsheet

 This method of wrapping text in excel is a very easy process, and it can be done in a faster way.

 In the below-mentioned example, I have a long text in the cell B5 & B8 cell; suppose I want to wrap text in the cell “B8.”

 The first step is to Select cell “B8”, once you select the cell, you can observe black color at borders.

-Now, you can observe the contents of the cell “B8”, is wrapped to fit the cell.
+You can now observe the contents of the cell “B8” wrapped to fit the cell.

 - If you have initially set the row height to any number or manually set a row height or